Frequently Asked Questions

 The collection of material from venous blood, also in the case of children, is the best solution, in terms of both the duration of material collection, the possibility of collecting an adequate amount of material and minimizing the possibility of clots in the collected material.

-Can I be with my child while the material is being taken?
+Can I be with my child while the material is being collected?

 The presence of one of the parents during the examination of the child is highly recommended.
 The parent's calmness, composure, and conviction that nothing bad is happening translates into the child's behavior.